redwoodjs/redwood/docs/docs/contributing-overview.md

 Even if you know the mechanics, it’s hard to get started without a starting place.
 Our best advice is this — dive into the Redwood Tutorial, read the docs, and build your own experiment with Redwood.
 Along the way, you’ll find typos, out-of-date (or missing) documentation, code that could work better, or even opportunities for improving and adding features.
 You’ll be engaging in the Forums and Chat and developing a feel for priorities and needs.
 This way, you’ll naturally follow your own interests and sooner than later intersect “things you’re interested in” + “ways to help improve Redwood”.

 There are other more direct ways to get started as well, which are outlined below.

+### Project Boards and GitHub Issues

+The Redwood Core Team is working publicly — progress is updated daily on the [Release Project Board](https://github.com/orgs/redwoodjs/projects/11).
+There’s also a Triage Board, including an important tab view of Issues that are priorities but need community help.

+Eventually, all this leads you back to Redwood’s GitHub Issues page.
+Here you’ll find open items that need help, which are organized by labels.
+There are four labels helpful for contributing:
+1. [Good First Issue](https://github.com/redwoodjs/redwood/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22): these items are more likely to be an accessible entry point to the Framework.
+It’s less about skill level and more about focused scope.
+2. [Help Wanted](https://github.com/redwoodjs/redwood/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22): these items especially need contribution help from the community.
+3. [Bugs 🐛](https://github.com/redwoodjs/redwood/issues?q=is%3Aissue+is%3Aopen+label%3Abug%2Fconfirmed): Last but not least, we always need help with bugs.
+Some are technically less challenging than others.
+Sometimes the best way you can help is to attempt to reproduce the bug and confirm whether or not it’s still an issue.

 ### Create a New Issue
 Anyone can create a new Issue.
 If you’re not sure that your feature or idea is something to work on, start the discussion with an Issue.
 Describe the idea and problem + solution as clearly as possible, including examples or pseudo code if applicable.
 It’s also very helpful to `@` mention a maintainer or Core Team member that shares the area of interest.